Lukáš Klein: 2024: First Major and Masters wins, Slovak No. 1

 In January 2024, he qualified for the 2024 Brisbane International and defeated sixth seed Sebastián Báez for his first ATP win of the season and only third in his career.

 Ranked No. 163, he qualified for the 2024 Australian Open making his debut at this tournament and recorded his first Major win over Kwon Soon-woo.
 In the next round, he took sixth seed Alexander Zverev to five sets before losing the match in a fifth set tiebreak.

 He qualified for the 2024 BNP Paribas Open making his Masters debut and recorded his first win at this level over Nicolas Moreno de Alboran.
 As a result he moved to a new career high in the top 130 and became the Slovak No. 1 player.
-Next he qualified for another Masters, the 2024 Miami Open defeating Benoit Paire and Jakub Menšík.
+Next he qualified for another Masters, the 2024 Miami Open defeating Benoît Paire and Jakub Menšík.
 He lost to Alex Michelsen in the first round.
 As a result he reached the top 120 in the rankings at world No. 116 on 1 April 2024.

 He qualified for his third Masters of the season at the 2024 Mutua Madrid Open and recorded his first win at the tournament and only second at this level, over fellow qualifier Pablo Llamas Ruiz before losing to 15th seed Tommy Paul.